Our two-year fellowship program combines participating faculty from the departments of Medicine and Pediatrics.

 Clinical education includes direct patient contact in both the outpatient and inpatient settings, clinical care conferences and record reviews.
 Fellows provide inpatient consultations to the medical and pediatric services for allergic and immunologically-mediated disorders.
 You will also participate in the following outpatient clinical activities:

-Our faculty is involved in a number of research projects, in both clinical and basic immunology.
+Our faculty are involved in a number of research projects, in both clinical and basic immunology.
 You will develop and complete your own research project(s).
 We provide our fellows with a structured research experience sufficient to result in an understanding of the basic principles of study design, performance, analysis and reporting of the assigned area of investigation.
 Some of these areas include/have included:

 Our comprehensive fellowship training program in allergy/immunology is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) and the American Board of Allergy Immunology (ABAI).